sopra-fs22-group-01/client/README.md

 ## External dependencies
 This software makes use of the following third party libraries:
 - [Web speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API): For the text to speech feature to work properly, use google chrome.
-If you still encounter problems try deleting you cache and try it in a new window again.
+If you still encounter problems try deleting you cache and open a new window.
 - [React icons library](https://react-icons.github.io/react-icons/)

 ## Roadmap